Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Sheidow Park - Trott Park, placing the area among the bottom 25% of areas assessed nationally

-Sheidow Park-Trott Park has had approximately 14 dwelling approvals per year over the past five financial years, totalling 74 homes.
-In FY26 so far, there have been 5 approvals.
-Over these five years, an average of 1.4 people moved to the area annually for each dwelling built.
-However, this has increased to 6.5 people per dwelling over the past two financial years.
-The average construction cost value of new properties is $237,000.
+Sheidow Park - Trott Park has received approximately 14 dwelling approvals annually over the past five financial years, totalling 74 homes.
+As of FY26, there have been 5 approvals recorded so far.
+On average, 1.4 people per year moved to the area for each dwelling built between FY21 and FY25.
+However, this figure has increased to 6.5 people per dwelling over the past two financial years.
+New properties are constructed at an average expected cost of $237,000.

-Population forecasts indicate Sheidow Park - Trott Park will gain 268 residents through to 2041.
+Population forecasts indicate Sheidow Park - Trott Park will gain 268 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development